EndeavourAccuracy/leapop/README.md

 # leapop
-A level editor of Prince of Persia for the Apple II and BBC Master.
+A level editor of Prince of Persia for the Apple II, BBC Master, and C64.